funkia/turbine/README.md

 ### What is `Component`

-On top of the FRP primitives Funnel adds `Component`.
-Component is the key concept in Funnel.
-Once you understand `Component`—and how to use it—you understand Funnel.
-A Funnel app is just one big component.
+On top of the FRP primitives Turbine adds `Component`.
+Component is the key concept in Turbine.
+Once you understand `Component`—and how to use it—you understand Turbine.
+A Turbine app is just one big component.

  Here is a high-level overview of what a component is.